hassansyed4/ServiceNow-ITSM-Analytics-Automation-Platform-NYC-DOE-/README.md

 ## My Role

-ServiceNow Senior Developer supporting ITSM reporting and automation initiatives.
+ServiceNow Developer supporting ITSM reporting and automation initiatives.

-## What I Built
+## What We Built

-I helped design ITSM dashboards that showed incident volumes, SLA compliance, and service trends.
-I also automated KPI reporting so leadership could see real-time service performance without manual effort.
+We helped design ITSM dashboards that showed incident volumes, SLA compliance, and service trends.
+We also automated KPI reporting so leadership could see real-time service performance without manual effort.

 ## Tools Used